Moving House in Australia: A Complete Timeline and Checklist product guide

 - Notify your employer's payroll department of your upcoming address change

 90% of Australians aged between 28 and 47 say moving house is a stressful process.
-For families with young children or pets, that stress compounds significantly.
+For families with young children or pets, that stress compounds significantly — so this is the phase where a little extra care goes a long way.

 For children:

-Keeping children engaged with a small activity pack or involving them in simple tasks may ease their transition.
-Assign age-appropriate jobs — labelling boxes, packing their own room, choosing where furniture goes in the new space — to give them a sense of agency and ownership over the move.
+Keeping children engaged with a small activity pack, or involving them in simple tasks, can ease their transition.
+Assign age-appropriate jobs — labelling boxes, packing their own room, choosing where furniture goes in the new space — to give them a sense of ownership over the move.
+When kids feel involved, they tend to settle a whole lot faster.

-For pets: The RSPCA recommends a gradual approach to pet transitions.
-Try not to release pets in the new house until it's as quiet as possible — for example, after the removalists have gone.
-For cats, confine them to one room in the house for a couple of days with a comfortable bed, a familiar blanket and toys, a litter tray, and food and water.
+The RSPCA recommends a gradual approach to pet transitions.
+Try not to release pets in the new house until it's as quiet as possible — after the removalists have gone, for example.
+For cats, confine them to one room for a couple of days with a comfortable bed, a familiar blanket and toys, a litter tray, and food and water.

-On moving day itself, it's best to leave your cat or dog with a friend or family member for the day — this means your pets are out of the way of the removalists and won't be stressed with all of the packing and moving going on.
+On moving day itself, it's best to leave your cat or dog with a friend or family member for the day — this keeps your pets away from the removalists and spares them the stress of all the packing and movement going on around them.

-Before the move, update your cat or dog's collar tag as well as their microchip details with your new address in case they go missing after you move.
+Before the move, update your cat or dog's collar tag and microchip details with your new address in case they go missing after you arrive.
+Updating your pet's registration with your local council is also important.

 Two-week task list: